AndrewJFleming/fleming-reeves-ecommerce/Readme.md

   <h3 align="center">Fleming Reeves Ecommerce</h3>

   <p align="center">
-    A collaborative ecommerce project built with the MERN stack by Andrew Fleming and Cody Reeves.
+    A collaborative ecommerce project built with the MERN stack by <a href="https://github.com/AndrewJFleming">Andrew Fleming</a> and <a href="https://github.com/TechnoGecko">Cody Reeves</a> using TypeScript and Redux Toolkit.
     <br />
     <br />
     <a href="https://www.linkedin.com/in/andrew-j-fleming-web-dev">Andrew Fleming LinkedIn</a>